Former Miami-Dade Police Officer Sentenced To Life In Prison

 Prosecutors argued that Gonzalez lived a double life.

 “Behind the scenes, he was very violent,” prosecutor Natalie Snyder said.
-“He’s a very dangerous person.”READ MORE: Convicted Killer Dayonte Resiles Sentenced To Life In Murder Of Jill Halliburton Su
+“He’s a very dangerous person.”READ MORE: Florida Gator Hunt Lottery Draws Record Applicants

 Gonzalez, who worked for the Miami-Dade Police Department, did not address the court or apologize to the victims, the newspaper reported.
 He is expected to appeal the conviction.